 Dental giant Envista concludes transformative year

 BREA, Calif., U.S.: Newly independent Envista Holdings has concluded a transformative year that saw it emerge as a new major player in dentistry.
-Sales for the fourth quarter were down 5% year over year, but the company says that factors such as successful product launches in orthodontics, new partnerships in the digital space and growth in emerging markets have put it on track for an improved business performance in 2020.
+New partnerships in emerging markets have put it on track for an improved business performance in 2020.

 With its operating companies, Nobel Biocare, Ormco and KaVo Kerr, Envista’s business is intertwined with most segments of the global dental market and consists of more than 30 dental brands.
 Sales at the company in the fourth quarter amounted to $720.5 million, 5% down on those from the comparable period in 2018.
 Over the period, core sales at the company, which exclude certain revenues and currency impacts, were down 3.5% and net earnings for the quarter were $56.1 million, or $0.35 per diluted share.